4 easy excursions from Venice by train

 - Trattoria da Scarso

 Veneto region has got much more than just Venice.
-Take an adventure inland, visit small towns, eat seasonal country product, admire the finest marble sculptures of Italy.
+Take an adventure inland, visit small towns, eat seasonal country products, and admire the finest marble sculptures of Italy.
 You can do this, just need to get on a train and go!